Annual NOAA Marine Debris Program Art Contest and Calendar

 - Please note: Our email system will not accept emails with attachments larger than 18MB.
 If you are submitting multiple entries via email, please number them, send them in individual emails, or reach out to confirm we have received all of your entries.

-Congratulations to our annual NOAA Marine Debris Program Art Contest winners!
-The Marine Debris Program selected 13 pieces of work, and they are featured in our 2022 Marine Debris Calendar!
+Congratulations to our 2022 NOAA Marine Debris Program Art Contest winners!
+The Marine Debris Program selected 13 pieces of artwork, and they are featured in our 2023 Marine Debris Calendar!
 Thank you to all the students who participated in this year's contest!
+We plan to announce the winners of the current art contest in spring 2022.

 The 2022 Marine Debris Calendar is available for download.
 We are unable to offer hard copies of the calendar at this time.